sassoftware/accessibility-advisor-docs/README.md

 1. Browse to the web page that you want to analyze.
 1. Click the SAS Accessibility Advisor icon from the pinned location or from the Extensions menu.
-1. View the report in the new tab titled '''SAS Accessibility Advisor'''.
+1. View the report in the new tab titled **SAS Accessibility Advisor**.
 The report details are explained in the following "Report Details" section.
-1. You can save the report by clicking the '''Save Report''' button at the beginning of the report.
+1. You can save the report by clicking the **Save Report** button at the beginning of the report.
 1. To evaluate a new page, repeat all of the previous steps.
 The current report will update to show the accessibility analysis of the new page.